Houston relief fund on the way in wake of historic winter storm

-HOUSTON, Texas (KTRK) -- Houstonians are in for another long cleanup process in the wake of last week's winter storm that pushed home power usage and water supplies to the limit.

-Mayor Sylvester Turner is expected Monday to announce details of a new Winter Storm Relief Fund, the latest Houston-area disaster recovery assistance program.
+Mayor Sylvester Turner is announcing details of a new Winter Storm Relief Fund, the latest Houston-area disaster recovery assistance program.

-A news briefing is set for 1 p.m. with Harris County Judge Lina Hidalgo, a co-founder of the fund, being included.
-This event will be carried live wherever you stream ABC13.
+A news briefing is underway.
+This event is being carried live wherever you stream ABC13.

-Turner and Hidalgo will also be joined by CenterPoint Energy President and CEO Dave Lesar and members of the fund's advisory committee.
+Turner is also joined by CenterPoint Energy President and CEO Dave Lesar and members of the fund's advisory committee.
 Representatives from the Greater Houston Community Foundation and the United Way of Greater Houston are also due to speak at the city hall event.

 SEE ALSO: FEMA includes grants for temporary housing, home repairs in Texas' emergency aid